coder/websocket/README.md

 c.Close(websocket.StatusNormalClosure, "")
 ```

-## Design considerations
+## Design justifications

+- A minimal API is easier to maintain due to less docs, tests and bugs
-- Minimal API is easier to maintain and learn
+- A minimal API is also easier to use and learn
 - Context based cancellation is more ergonomic and robust than setting deadlines
 - No ping support because TCP keep alives work fine for HTTP/1.1 and they do not make
   sense with HTTP/2 (see [#1](https://github.com/nhooyr/websocket/issues/1))